Reddit relationships – 3 tips to boost intimacy

 Now this a great sign of someone safe to be intimate with.

-When they talk about other’s and share opinions, do they show acceptance towards others, even those they don’t agree with?
+When they talk about others and share opinions, do they show acceptance towards others, even those they disagree with?

 If they do, then this is a good indicator for someone safe to share your vulnerability with.

 They stand up for people that are being judged by others?

 This is another great indicator that someone can be trusted with your vulnerability.

 Someone who both shows acceptance and actively stands up to judgment is as safe as it gets when we choose who to share vulnerabilities with.